sudo-simon/FAT/README.md

 }
 ```

+### rmdir

-- **rmdir**: searches for a matching folder name in the CWD, and if successful deletes all FAT entries for said folder, but does not erase file blocks (to emulate real life FAT filesystems behaviour).
+It searches for a matching folder name in the CWD, and if successful deletes all FAT entries for said folder, but does not erase file blocks (to emulate real life FAT filesystems behaviour).

 If the folder is not empty, the user is prompted with a request to delete all contained files and folders recursively.